mavlink/MAVSDK-docs/en/guide/taking_off_landing.md

 # Actions (Take-off, Landing, Arming, etc)

-DroneCore provides the [Action](../api_reference/classdronecode__sdk_1_1_action.md) class for commanding the vehicle to arm, takeoff, land, return home and land, disarm, kill and transition between VTOL modes.
+The [Action](../api_reference/classdronecode__sdk_1_1_action.md) class is used for commanding the vehicle to arm, takeoff, land, return home and land, disarm, kill and transition between VTOL modes.

 Most of the methods have both synchronous and asynchronous versions.
 The methods send commands to a vehicle, and return/complete with the vehicle's response.
 It is important to understand that a successful response indicates whether or not the vehicle intends to act on the command, not that it has finished the action (e.g. arming, landing, taking off etc.).

 > **Note** The implication is that you may need to monitor for completion of actions!

 ## Create the Plugin

-> **Tip** `Action` objects are created in the same way as other DroneCore plugins.
+> **Tip** `Action` objects are created in the same way as for other SDK plugins.
 General instructions are provided in the topic: [Using Plugins](../guide/using_plugins.md).

 The main steps are:

 1. Link the plugin library into your application.
    Do this by adding `dronecore_action` to the `target_link_libraries` section of the app's *cmake* build definition file

    ```cmake
    target_link_libraries(your_application_name